-The Unified Patent Court (UPC) is a single court for settlement of disputes relating to both UPs and EPs for the EU Member States taking part in the UPC.
+The Unified Patent Court (UPC) will be a single court for settlement of disputes relating to both UPs and EPs for the EU Member States taking part in the UPC.

-While being legally a single court, the UPC has a mix of Central, Local and Regional Divisions hosted in different EU Member States that hear cases at first instance.
+While being legally a single court, the UPC will have a mix of Central, Local and Regional Divisions hosted in different EU Member States that will hear cases at first instance.

-The UPC is a new judicial system separate from the national courts of the EU Member States.
-It has its own judges and Rules of Procedure.
+The UPC will be a new judicial system separate from the national courts of the EU Member States.
+It will have its own judges and Rules of Procedure.

-The UPC has exclusive jurisdiction for most matters relating to UPs.
+The UPC will have exclusive jurisdiction for most matters relating to UPs.

-Also, the default position is that the UPC has jurisdiction over nationally-validated EPs.
-However, for a transitional period of at least 7 years it is possible for patent proprietors to opt-out their EP nationally-validated patents from the jurisdiction of the UPC.
+Also, the default position is that the UPC will have jurisdiction over nationally-validated EPs.
+However, for a transitional period of at least 7 years it will be possible for patent proprietors to opt out their EP nationally-validated patents from the jurisdiction of the UPC.